 Elective Programme

-Opportunities exist to study the way policy, legislation and government set the framework within which engineering solutions must be delivered, and for those interested in international aid and work in developing countries there are modules on international development and the relationships among energy, development and rural livelihood.
-Students can also study in depth some of the technologies being developed to help engineers implement sustainability, such as sustainable energy, building physics or architectural engineering.
+Opportunities exist to study the way policy, legislation and government set the framework within which engineering solutions must be delivered, and for those interested in work in developing countries there are modules on international development and water management under climate change.
+Students can also study in depth some of the technologies being developed to help engineers implement sustainability building physics or architectural engineering.

-Other modules deal with globalisation issues, whilst opportunities also exist to select combinations of modules relating to negotiation skills, management of technology, policy design and evaluation, and technology policy.
-Finally, for those who wish to extend their management skills, there are modules available in strategic management, international business economics and accounting and finance.
+Other modules deal with the circular economy and emerging markets, whilst opportunities also exist to select combinations of modules relating to negotiation skills, management of technology, policy design and evaluation, and innovation.
+Finally, for those who wish to extend their management skills, there are modules available in strategic management, international business and accounting and finance.

 Management Component

-All students take the Management component, which comprises a taught module and a team-based client consultancy project (CCP).
-The taught module, ESD-SE, covers a range of Stakeholder Engagement activities.
-The CCP, which takes place in Lent term, provides the opportunity to engage with external organisations and is equivalent to one module.
+All students take the Management component, which comprises a taught module and a team-based Client Project.
+The taught module, ESD-SP, covers a range of Stakeholder Perspective activities.
+The Client Project, ESD-CP, which takes place in Lent term, provides the opportunity to engage with external organisations and is equivalent to one module.

 - Please note that both the course structure and the modules offered for the MPhil are subject to change year on year.
-This information is representative of the 2020-21 course structure, but some options may not be available in future years.
+This information is representative of a recent year's course structure, but some options may not be available in future years.